Francis Hincks: Business career

 Arriving in York, Upper Canada (now Toronto), Hincks set up a wholesale import business.
 He rented business premises from William Warren Baldwin and his son, Robert Baldwin.
 The Baldwins were a leading Reform family, opposed to the Tory Family Compact, which had run the government of the Province for many years.
-Hincks became friends with the Baldwin family, who were also of Irish descent.
+Hincks became friends with the Baldwins, who were also of Irish descent.
+He attended a 1839 meeting where W.W.
+Baldwin and other reformers tried to discuss political matters and were dispersed by Tories.
+Hincks later claimed he barely escaped with his life.

 He accepted a job as manager for the Farmer's Joint Stock Bank but left to become manager of the newly formed Bank of the People after the management of the Farmers' Bank became dominated by Tories.
 When even moderate reformers were being persecuted following the Upper Canada Rebellion of 1837, Hincks considered moving to the United States.
 However, the appointment of Lord Durham in 1838 provided new hope and he chose to continue in Upper Canada.
 That year, he established The Examiner in Toronto, with the aim of promoting responsible government; this newspaper merged with The Globe, the predecessor of The Globe and Mail, in 1855.

 After resigning from cabinet and government affairs in 1873, he became President of the Montreal-based City Bank of Montreal.
 This bank merged with the Royal Canadian Bank to form the Consolidated Bank of Canada, and Hincks was its first President.
 His signature appears on banknotes issued by these institutions.